Anna Kyoyama: Overview

-As a shaman, Anna possesses tremendous spiritual ability and mastery of shamanic techniques; her impressive strength allowed her to seal in Hao Asakura's shikigami guardians - Zenki and Kouki - and take control of them as her spirit allies.
+As a shaman, Anna possesses tremendous spiritual ability and mastery of shamanic techniques; her impressive strength allowed her to seal in Hao Asakura's shikigami guardians – Zenki and Kouki – and take control of them as her spirit allies.
 She shows little fear of Hao, whom she detests, and does not hesitate to successfully slap him.
 In response, Hao expresses interest in her, possibly because she resembles Asano-Ha, the mother of his original incarnation 1000 years ago, and because of the extent of her power.

 Despite how badly she seems to treat him, Anna unquestionably loves Yoh and explicitly admits to it.
 Because she is certain of her assessment of his abilities, she rarely loses her composure when he is in danger unless something completely unexpected arises, such as when she believes Yoh was about to be killed while being possessed by Tokagero.
 She can be extremely possessive of Yoh, beating him up once when she thought that the Oracle Bell he brought home was a woman's pager.
-Yoh is constantly intimidated by Anna, seemingly fearing her wrath even more than Hao, though his own feelings for her are expressed in how the promise he made to her to become Shaman King is the greatest motivation he has to continue fighting.
-Despite her harsh demeanor and strong will, she is actually gentle and kind to those she cares about.
+Yoh is constantly intimidated by Anna, seemingly fearing her wrath even more than Hao, though his feelings for her are expressed in how the promise he made to her to become Shaman King is the greatest motivation he has to continue fighting.
+Despite her harsh demeanor and strong will, she is gentle and kind to those she cares about.